data-apis/scipy-2023-presentation/paper.rst

 Numeric and Numarray coexisted to satisfy different use cases.

-In early 2005, the NumPy library unified Numeric and Numarray as a single array package by porting Numarray’s features to Numeric :cite:`Harris2020a`.
+In early 2005, the NumPy library unified Numeric and Numarray as a single array package by porting Numarray's features to Numeric :cite:`Harris2020a`.
 This effort was largely successful and resolved the fragmentation at the time.
 For roughly a decade, NumPy was the only widely used array library.
 Building on NumPy, pandas was subsequently introduced in 2008 in order to address the need